isomerpages/moe-acsj/_our-school/General Information/Assessments.md

 </tbody>
 </table>

-**Important Note:**
+**Important Note:**<br>

-1. Any pupil who is absent for a weighted assessment needs to produce a Medical Certificate to cover him for that day.
-Marks will be pro-rated accordingly.
+1\.
+Any pupil who is absent for a weighted assessment needs to produce a Medical Certificate to cover him for that day.
+Marks will be pro-rated accordingly.<br>
-2. For Semestral Assessment, there is no make-up for Listening Comprehension and main written papers.
+2\.
+For Semestral Assessment, there is no make-up for Listening Comprehension and main written papers.

->